VladS159/GameOfLife/README.md

  We want to create a grid where the resources (food) are limited.
 There are 2 types of cells, sexual and asexual, each with their specific type of reproduction, affecting the enclosed environment that we will be simulating in very specific ways.
-Asexual cells will multiply through division, resulting in 2 hungry cells, and the sexual cells will produce a third cell, which initially is hungry.
+Asexual cells will multiply through division, resulting in 2 hungry cells, and the sexual cells will produce a third cell, which is initially hungry.
 Cells can also die, adding to the food supply.
-Cells move around the greed with 2 primary goals, feeding and reproducing.
+Cells move around the grid with 2 primary goals, feeding and reproducing.

 ## Possible concurrency problems
  - Race Conditions: issues arising when different cells try to access resources or reproduce simultaneously: